 Webinars

-Think of it as a presentation, one you’d usually give to colleagues at your workplace or university, except it’s online and allows you to reach out further and boost your brand awareness.
+Think of it as a presentation you’d usually give to colleagues at your workplace or university, except it’s online, allowing you to reach out further and boost your brand awareness.

 Of course, your ultimate goal would be to boost revenue by building strong bridges with potential and current clientele.
-So, to make sure that happens, you have to keep a few things in mind.
+However, you must keep a few things in mind to ensure that happens.

-Dedicate a decent amount of time to figuring out your target audience, what you want out of them and how you can tap into them appropriately.
+Dedicate a decent amount of time to figuring out your target audience, what you want from them, and how you can tap into them appropriately.

 Don’t be too much of a “salesman” and more of a fun teacher; you’re there to motivate and capture attention, not be a drone.
 Stories work wonders in these situations, be they about your personal experiences or testimonials about your wares.